asamuzaK/withExEditor/README.md

 ### Notify Host Error

-* If enabled, notifies when an error occurs on the host.
+* Enable this option if you want to be notified when a host fails.

 ### Enable Only When Editing Text

-* Enables only when the content is editable.
+* Enable this option if you want to use this extension only when the content is editable.

+### Select File Format When Saving Temporary Files

+* Adds a context menu item for selecting a temporary file extension.

 ### Automatically Synchronize Edited Content On Specific Sites

-* Enable when you want to automatically synchronize edited content.
+* Enable this option if you want to automatically synchronize edited content.
 * Note that this option will not be enabled when private browsing.
 Also note that if you leave your browser running for a long time or register many URLs, it may affect the performance of the PC.

 ### Reload withExEditor